Yamaha Electone HX-1

 And then there was Yamaha's series of Electone organs.
 Quite a legacy that spans all the way from 1959, with the D-1, to today.

 Beginning of course with analog organs, for which Yamaha's engineers got to experiment with all sorts of in-house tech.
-Such as the PASS technology that was also used in the CS80.
-A lot of the nice analog filters Yamaha made for their synthesizers can be found in their analog organs as well, usually for brass-esque and "wah" sounds.
+Such as the synth technology that was also used in the CS synths.
+A lot of the nice analog filters Yamaha made for their synthesizers can be found in their analog organs as well, usually for orchestra, brass-esque and "wah" sounds.

 And later, when integrated circuits became commonplace, of course their very own FM technologies.
 Don't be surprised if you find DX synth chips inside your Electone organ.
 For example the Electone HS series has the 4-operator chips (YM2414) found in the TX81z and DX11.
 And the Electone HX series builds upon that even further.